 Stockholm has a rich history and is full of stories.
 The Swedes have been a seafaring nation and the greatest naval power in the world.
 Since the most ancient times to the age of the Vikings, the capital inherited numerous stunning Nordic architecture and heritage sites, the palaces and the cathedrals are stunning to look at.
 In modern times, Stockholm is also an art and cultural hub in Scandanavia.
 Not only do contemporary art museums and galleries fill the streets, but also the Stockholm subway is one of the most beautiful in the world.
 I have already shown you how to design a perfect Stockholm subway tour on your own.
-More, the city has a vibrant coffee culture, and I had the tastiest hand drip coffee I have had my entire life in a local cafe.
+More, the city has a vibrant coffee culture, and I had the tastiest hand drip coffee I have had in my entire life in a local cafe.

 Now you see, Stockholm has a lot to offer.
 If you ask me: you only have a short time to stay in Stockholm, what are the most important must-sees and highlights in Stockholm?
 I have the answers right here.
 It’s funny that I read (or heard) about this somewhere and I can’t remember, there are three things on the top of the list – hence, I am making these three places in Stockholm that “you must see before you leave”.